 - What difference do you think it makes if we pray?

 - Who/what do you think we should be adding to our prayer list?

-3. Allow prayer to be an ongoing conversation throughout your day, even allowing your kids to listen or join in.
+3. Allow prayer to be an ongoing conversation throughout your day, even allowing your kids to listen or join you

-Deuteronomy chapter 6 gives a good outline about how to pass faith along to our kids.
-In verses 5-9, God outlines the importance of making faith and discussing God’s commandments an everyday activity of life.
-In much the same way, praying out loud in the car for a friend or thanking God for a blessing you have received, sends a message that prayer is not a mealtime or bedtime ritual.
-It’s a part of our everyday life; just like eating, sleeping and breathing!
+In much the same way, praying out loud in the car for a friend, or thanking God for a blessing you have received, sends a message that prayer is not a mealtime or bedtime ritual.
+It shows that prayer is part of our everyday life; just like eating, sleeping and breathing!

 4. Engage kids on their level and with their preferences.

-5. Keep a record of how God responded to your prayers.
+5. Keep a record of how God responds to your prayers

-If we are going to be honest, sometimes as parents we can wonder about why we pray as well.
-Is God really hearing us?
+If we are going to be honest, sometimes as parents we wonder about why we pray at all.
+Does God really hear us?
 Does He really care?
-Keeping a prayer journal can help remind us of how God has answered in the past which can spur us on to continue building a culture of prayer in our home.
+Keeping a prayer journal can help remind us of how God has answered in the past.
+This can spur us on to continue building a culture of prayer in our home.

-- What God-size prayers could you pray as a family?
+- Ask yourself: what God-sized prayers could you pray as a family?

 - Put a map on the wall in a prominent place to mark people/places that are in your prayers.